Sennovate-Inc/GluuLog4jScanner/README.md

 ```python
 python log4jscanner.py
 ```
-After the log4j patch is applied by the log4jscanner script.
-You can revert back to the state before the patch has been applied.
+The Log4jscanner also have a option so we can revert back to the state before the patch has been been applied using the '-r' flag.
 ```python
 python log4jscanner.py -r
 ```